Alluxio/alluxio/docs/en/core-services/Caching.md

 ### Block Annotation Policies

-Alluxio uses block annotation policies, starting v2.3, to maintain strict ordering of blocks in storage.
+Alluxio uses block annotation policies, starting in 2.3.0, to maintain strict ordering of blocks in storage.

-Annotation policy defines an order for blocks across tiers and is consulted during:
+Annotation policies define an ordering for blocks across tiers and is consulted during:
 - Eviction
 - [Dynamic Block Placement](#block-aligning-dynamic-block-placement).

-The eviction, that happens in-line with writes, will attempt to remove blocks based on the order enforced by the block annotation policy.
+The eviction, that happens during writes, will attempt to remove blocks based on the order enforced by the block annotation policy.
-The last block in annotated order is the first candidate for eviction regardless of which tier it's sitting on.
+The last block in annotated order is the first candidate for eviction regardless of which tier it's on.

 Out-of-the-box annotation implementations include: